GDQuest/website/content/docs/guidelines/style-guides/game-art/index.md

 ## Colors ##

 We use the [Pear36 color palette](https://lospec.com/palette-list/pear36) for all of our sprites.
-With 36 colors, it has enough to hues to distinguish most props in the game, and not so many colors it becomes hard to pick them.
+With 36 colors, it has enough to hues to distinguish most props in the game, and not so many colors; it becomes hard to pick them.

-Here are some rules of thumbs to pick good colors.
+Here are some rules of thumbs to pick striking colors.

 ### Value contrast ###